 Let’s look at an example from one of Evocon’s clients – Toftan.
 They implemented real-time tracking in their newly built factory at the end of 2017.
 When they started getting live OEE data from their production machines, it wasn’t world-class.
 Their equipment was averaging around 30-40% in OEE.

 As time passed, they got a clear understanding of their machine breakdown causes.
-Moreover, they analysed how well different machine operators performed.
+Moreover, they analyzed how well different machine operators performed.
 As a result, they set their OEE target at 60%.

 4. Combine with Theory of Constraints (TOC) – improve the throughput of a bottleneck resource